John H. Mitchell: Political career

+During Mitchell's second period of Senate service, he was one of three United States Senators named "John Mitchell."
+From November 18, 1885, to March 3, 1887, Mitchell served alongside Sen. John I. Mitchell from Pennsylvania; and from March 4, 1893, to March 3, 1897, Mitchell served alongside Sen. John L. Mitchell from Wisconsin.

-Mitchell sought reelection by the Oregon Legislature in 1897, but his candidacy proved to be highly divisive: the resulting scandal prevented the 19th Oregon Legislative Assembly from organizing and, consequently, left Oregon with a vacant U.S. Senate seat for nearly two years.
+Mitchell sought reelection by the Oregon Legislature yet again in 1897, but his candidacy proved to be highly divisive; the resulting scandal prevented the 19th Oregon Legislative Assembly from organizing and, consequently, left Oregon with a vacant U.S. Senate seat for nearly two years.
 Joseph Simon was ultimately chosen for the seat.

-While not in the Senate, Mitchell practiced law.
-Mitchell's last term in the Senate began in 1901 and was to last until 1907, but Mitchell died before it expired.

 Mitchell was devoted to business interests and was against the populists and their political reforms.
 In the Senate, he was interested in transportation issues.
 He was chairman of the committee on railroads from 1877 to 1879 and from 1889 to 1893, and chairman of several committees related to coastlines and the ocean, specifically the Committee on Coast Defenses (from 1901 to 1903) and the Committee on Interoceanic Canals (from 1904 to 1905), and also the Committee on Transportation Routes to the Seaboard (from 1876 to 1877) when it was still a Select Committee (prior to becoming a Standing Committee), during his terms in the Senate.
 He was also chairman of the committee on claims from 1891 to 1893 and chairman of the committee of elections and privileges from 1895 to 1897.

+Between Senate terms, Mitchell practiced law.
+Mitchell's last term in the Senate began in 1901 and was to last until 1907, but he died before it expired.

 In 1905, Mitchell was indicted in the Oregon land fraud scandal, involving his use of political influence in the federal government to help clients with their land claims.
 He was convicted.
 An appeal of the conviction was under way and the Senate was beginning proceedings to expel him when Mitchell died of an illness in Portland, Oregon.